 LAWM 5220 Corporate Compliance with Andrew Kandel - Fall 2024 - This course teaches the importance of corporate governance and compliance and how to create and maintain an effective compliance program.
 In the corporate world, an important mechanism for protecting a company’s reputation begins with the implementation of an effective compliance program.
 The Compliance Officer position has periodically been reported to be the “Hottest Job in America.”
 The legal and ethical issues compliance officers face often arise in the context of everyday matters.
 Learning how to address these challenges and finding practical solutions are indispensable skills for anyone working in this field.
 This course will discuss issues facing many types of business organizations and how effective governance, culture and compliance programs can impact a corporation’s success – or failure.
 Students will learn the fundamentals of creating and implementing a solid compliance program and why this is vital.
 While the course will primarily focus on the financial services industry it will blend the fundamentals of compliance with practical aspects that also apply in most organizations and businesses regardless of the specific focus.
 Those who wish to work specifically in compliance as well as those who work, or are looking to work, in any regulated industry, such as finance and healthcare, will benefit from this class.
 Class sessions will include real life compliance “issues of the day,” and current compliance topics of interest including, but not limited to, anti-corruption, cybersecurity, privacy, data protection, insider trading, Environmental, Social & Governance programs (ESG) and conflicts of interest.

-October 2, 2024 - We learned about the Sarbanes Oxley Act SOX (2002), the Dodd-Frank Wall Street Reform and Consumer Protection Act (2010), and the Stock Act (2012).
+October 2, 2024 - Sarbanes Oxley Act SOX (2002), the Dodd-Frank Wall Street Reform and Consumer Protection Act (2010), and the Stock Act (2012).
 We watched a video of an interaction between our professor and Dan Goldin, the longest-tenured NASA Administrator.

-October 30, 2024 - We continued and completed our discussion of the 13 steps of a robust compliance program.
+October 30, 2024 - 13 steps of a robust compliance program continued.
 We learned that compensation is one area not affected by compliance.

 December 4, 2024 - Final Exam